Stair Lift Prices and More: The Ultimate Stairlift Guide

 Should I Choose a New, Used, or Rental Stair Lift?

-Choosing between a new, used, or rental stair lift will depend on your unique situation.
+Choosing between a new, used, or rental stair lift will depend on your mobility needs and unique situation.
 If you are not on a strict budget and will need the lift for more than a year, then a new lift is likely the best option for you.
 A new model offers a more robust warranty on components, parts, and labor.

 However, if you are on a strict budget, then "used" is the way to go.
 While it may not offer as great of a warranty, you’ll still be receiving a lift that works like it's new that provides a safe way to get up and down the stairs at home.
 All of the used lifts that Lifeway offers are "certified used", which means that they are clean, safe to use, and equipped with new batteries.